dbt-labs/docs.getdbt.com/website/blog/2022-09-07-leverage-accounting-principles-when-finacial-modeling.md

 Once you ensure you’re properly accounting for the double entry method in the individual transaction type models, you can union all the transaction type models together to create a single table with all transaction types.

 At this point, regardless of which schema design you began with, you should be at the same place with a single table that contains all your transactions (and their offsetting entry) across the company!
-Now you can start joining in your dimensional fields such as vendor name, account name, account type, and account classification to name a few.
+Now you can start joining in your <Term id="dimensional-modeling">dimensional fields</Term> such as vendor name, account name, account type, and account classification to name a few.
 Okay, now that I mention account classification, it is a crucial component for building your end financial models and I should talk more about it.

 ![](/img/blog/2022-09-07-leverage-accounting-principles-when-financial-modeling/top-gun-classified.gif)